jgnrodrigues/get-quotes/README.md

 To check the API's endpoints, check the [API's documentation](http://localhost:8080/swagger-ui), when this service is running.

 ### Tests
-No unit tests were created, since that there is no complex business logic in the service, only integrations with the Spring functionalities.
-However, some integration tests were created, to test the service correct behavior as a whole.
+No unit tests were created since there is no complex business logic in the service, only integrations with the Spring functionalities.
+However, some integration tests were created to test the service's correct behavior as a whole.

 To run the integration tests, run the following command, in the `quotes-api` directory: